GeoFlood (v1.0.0): Computational model for overland flooding: Governing models and numerical algorithms

-The wave propagation algorithm \citep{leveque1997wave,leveque2002} updates the numerical solution from $Q_{i}^{n}$ to $Q_{i}^{n+1}$ by solving Riemann problems at the boundaries of cell $C_i$ and directly re-averaging the resulting waves onto adjacent grid cells.
-This approach is suitable for handling problems with discontinuous solutions like shock waves, which usually arise in solutions of non-linear hyperbolic equations (e.g. bores and zones in the case of overland flows).
+where $\Delta x$ is the cell size.
+The vector $q$ represents an exact spatially-varying cell solution at time $t_{n}$.
+The wave-propagation algorithm \citep{leveque1997wave,leveque2002} updates the numerical solution from $Q_{i}^{n}$ to $Q_{i}^{n+1}$ by solving Riemann problems at the boundaries of cell $C_i$ and directly re-averaging the resulting waves onto adjacent grid cells.